Paullete/PotePizza/README.md

 + [Author's Info](#author-Info)

 ## Description
-This website replicates a given design about delani studio and attempts to implement javascript features and layout stylings given.
+This website is a pizza ordering site implementing JavaScript, Bootstrap and HTML.

 ## BDD
 - The user should:
-- Enter Name
+- Click the order button
-- Enter their email address
+- Enter their pizza preference
-- Type a message feedback
+- Enter their desired delivery mode
 - Submit
-- A pop will show thanking the user for the feedback
+- A pop will show notifying the user their order will be delivered

 ### Installation Process